Huan Yi (Shuxia)

-Huan Yi (died 391), courtesy name Shuxia was a Chinese military general and musician of the Jin dynasty (266–420).
+Huan Yi (Note: He should not be confused with the father of Huan Wen, who has a similar-sounding name.) (died 391), courtesy name Shuxia was a Chinese military general and musician of the Jin dynasty (266–420).
 He was a very popular administrator among the people of Yuzhou, from his early days of Prefect of Huainan to Inspector of the province.
 He participated in the famous Battle of Fei River in 383, fighting alongside Xie Xuan as they repel Former Qin forces.
 Outside his military career, Huan Yi was most known for was his contribution in music.
 It is believed that he was the original composer of the popular guqin composition "Mei Hua Sannong (梅花三弄)" or "3 Variations on the Plum Blossom".

 Administrative and military career

-Huan Yi was from Zhi County (銍縣, in present-day Anhui province) and was a kinsman to the general Huan Xuan (not to be confused with the Huan Chu emperor, Huan Xuan).
-He was appreciated by the likes of Wang Meng and Liu Tan and handled various military affairs before serving Jin's Grand Marshal Huan Wen.
-As it became apparent that one of Jin's northern rivals, Former Qin, was growing powerful by the day, Huan Yi was chosen to become Prefect of Huainan to protect Jin's borders.
+Huan Yi was from Zhi County (銍縣, in present-day Suixi County, Anhui), Qiao Commandery and was a kinsman to the general Huan Xuan (桓宣).
+(Note: not to be confused with the Huan Chu emperor with a similar-sounding name) He was appreciated by the likes of Wang Meng and Liu Tan and was entrusted with handling various military affairs.
+Huan Yi later found himself serving the Grand Marshal, Huan Wen, another member of the Huan clan of Qiao, albeit from the distant and more prominent branch in Longkang County (龍亢; in present-day Huaiyuan County, Anhui).

+As the Former Qin dynasty grew in power and vied to unify all of China under their banner, Huan Yi was appointed as the Prefect of Huainan to guard the northern borders of Jin.
 Huan Yi managed his responsibilities well, so the court extended his control to parts of Yuzhou and Yangzhou and made him General Who Establishes Might.

 Huan Yi followed Huan Wen in quelling Yuan Zhen's Rebellion in 370.
 He and Huan Shiqian were tasked in preventing Qin reinforcements from reaching Shouchun.
 The two of them routed Zhang Ci and Wang Jian (王堅) at Shiqiao (石橋, around present-day Lu'an, Anhui), allowing Huan Wen to quell the rebellion in 371.
 In 374, Huan Yi was made Chief Controller of Yuzhou and also Inspector of Yuzhou.
 Huan Yi administered the province for ten years, being well-respected by its populace for his fair and competent treatment of them.